Hello - my name is

 .
 For the sake of conversation, it can be said that:

 I am a musician & writer.
-I live in
+I live on

 , with my wife and a 7’ imaginary stork named

 I earned a BFA from the music school at CalArts, which was ultimately a positive experience, since I made some wonderful friends there, though I contend that art school is (to put it kindly) a deeply silly place.
 From 2008-2015 I ran the now-defunct Khalija label, with Casey Anderson, releasing cassettes, CDs and digital material by Mark Trayle, Jason Khan, EVOL, Travis Just + Object Collection, Pierce Warnecke, Scott Cazan, Greg Davis, Tim Perkis, Headboggle & many more.
-In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop, and remain great friends to this day.
+In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop, and remain great friends to this day (friendship being more important than business, status and all those notions).
 Khalija now exists solely in an archival capacity, with the majority of releases still available as downloads through the Bandcamp page; physical editions can occasionally be found on Discogs or in used record shops (mostly in California).
 Casey and I now find ourselves each operating our own new labels - a wave press and ELEXVE, respectively.
 ELEXVE is a joint venture with my ol’ pal Matthew Hettich.

 My first two solo albums were released by the Mille Plateaux label, and can be found on all streaming services and possibly at some record stores (though not here, as I don’t currently hold the publishing/distribution rights to them).
 I also appeared on several of their compilations, which are available via the same channels*.
 From 2006-2014, my primary focus was on live performance, and during that time I played quite a lot of gigs in a variety of locales and contexts; one particularly memorable set was described by Eric Avery as being “the first time [he] was scared at a show since the ‘80s”, which I consider to be praise of the highest order (though it may not have been intended as such).
 From 2014 to the present, my focus has shifted towards studio work, both solo and collaborative, with live performance being a special occasion rather than a regular occurrence.
 I do my best to temper my musical (hyper)activity by spending unfocused time with my wife and